Rajagopalcr/TilesAnimation/README.md

 # TilesAnimation
-Animating the tiles based on the sorting order
+Sorting the items by animation